espresso cupsespresso machinesaccessoriescoffeemakersbrewhome roastingtea

 ISSUES:

 Rancilio includes a plastic tamper with Ms. Silvia (tamper is used to compact the coffee grounds).
 This is probably responsible for more bad espresso shots and more frustration than anything else.
-Make life easy and get a decent tamper - I sell aluminum tampers starting at $18.99. accessory page
+Make life easy and get a decent tamper.

 Hot water for tea or an 'Americano' is dispensed via is the steam wand and determined by which of the rocker switches you have engaged.
 After using it for water you need to release the left over water in the tube before steaming.
 I'd prefer to have a dedicated water dispenser - in case anyone at Rancilio is reading this.
 Be careful not to shoot a bunch of hot water into your milk.